-Aida Izadpanah is currently a PhD candidate in Environmental Psychology at the Graduate Center of the City University of New York (CUNYGC), working on her dissertation entitled “Analysis of Visual Representation of Children’s Experience of War by Humanitarian Organizations.”
+Dr. Izadpanah is currently a PhD candidate in Environmental Psychology at the Graduate Center of the City University of New York (CUNYGC), working on her dissertation entitled “Analysis of Visual Representation of Children’s Experience of War by Humanitarian Organizations.”
 She holds a Master’s degree in Urban Planning(2002, valedictorian), and a Bachelor’s in Theoretical Economics (1999), both from the University of Tehran in Iran.
 She authored a book in Farsi entitled Child, Play and City: Process, Principles and Criteria for Planning and Design of Children’s Play Spaces, published in 2004 by Shahrdariha Organization, Tehran.
 Since 2005 Aida has been a research associate with the Children’s Environment Research Group at CUNYGC.
 She taught from 2007-2009 in the Children’s Studies Department at Brooklyn College.
 In the summer of 2007, Aida interned for the Midday Workshops Committee-DPI/NGO 60th Annual Conference at the United Nations inNew York.

-Cindi Katz is Professor of Geography in Environmental Psychology and Women’s Studies at the Graduate Center of the City University of New York.
+Dr. Katz is Professor of Geography in Environmental Psychology and Women’s Studies at the Graduate Center of the City University of New York.
 Her work concerns social reproduction and the production of space, place and nature; children and the environment, and the consequences of global economic restructuring for everyday life.
 She has published widely on these themes as well as on social theory and the politics of knowledge in edited collections and in journals such as Society and Space, Social Text, Signs, Feminist Studies, Annals of the Association of American Geographers, Social Justice, and Antipode.
 She is the editor (with Janice Monk) of Full Circles: Geographies of Gender over the Life Course (Routledge 1993) and of Life’s Work: Geographies of Social Reproduction (with Sallie Marston and Katharyne Mitchell) (Blackwell 2004).
 She recently completed Growing up Global: Economic Restructuring and Children’s Everyday Lives with University of Minnesota Press in 2004.

 Dr. Nallari completed her doctorate in Environmental Psychology at the Graduate Center, City University of New York and is a CERG Research Associate.
 Anu’s research interests include the design of play environments for early childhood and participatory research in international development.
 Examples of her research include the evaluation of different methods for engaging children aged 5 and under in the design of play environments, and the participatory engagement of the community in urban redevelopment processes in the slums of India.

 Claire O’Kane is a child rights researcher and practitioner.
 She is a qualified social worker with a Masters in Applied Social Studies from Wales, UK.
 She has more than 18 years of international experience in child rights, children’s participation, association, citizenship, protection, care and peace building work in development and emergency contexts around the world.
 Claire worked with Save the Children for many years, but since early 2011 has beenworking as a freelance child rights consultant with the CERG and other child focused agencies.
 Claire is committed to rights based work to increase the care and protection of children from all forms of violence; and to empowering children and young people as active citizens to claim their human rights and to contribute to development and peace processes.
 She has written more than 40 publications (1998-2013) relating to child rights, children’s participation, children’s association, child protection, street and working children, and peace building.